-The school pays full regard to section 3 of Keeping Children Safe in Education (DfE 2016).
+The school pays full regard to section three of Keeping children safe in Education (DfE 2019).
 Safe recruitment practice includes scrutinising applications, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
 It also includes undertaking interviews and, where appropriate, undertaking barred list checks and a Disclosure & Barring Service (DBS) certificate.
 In addition, all teachers appointed after 02/09/2013 are checked against the NCTL Prohibition list.

 All recruitment materials will include reference to the school's commitment to safeguarding and promoting the welfare of pupils.
-Michael Thorp, Lynette Clapham, Anne Lomas have undertaken appropriate Safer Recruitment training and will be involved in staff / volunteer appointments.
-The Chair of Governors is a qualified HR professional.
+Michael Thorp, Lynette Clapham and Nick Briggs have undertaken appropriate Safer Recruitment training and will be involved in staff / volunteer appointments.